raffaelecelentano/.github/profile/README.md

 ## Hi there 👋

-📷 Github orginanization for Raffaele Celentano photo gallery <br>
+📷 Github orginanization for raffaele celentano's photo gallery. <br>
-🗂️ Repository used for nextjs website and backend api.
+🗂️ Repository used for nextjs website and asp.net backend api.